What You Should Know About Mpox (Monkeypox)

 Are there treatments and vaccines?

-Vaccines for monkeypox are currently managed by L.A County, which works with federal health agencies to access doses and determine who's eligible.
-There is no vaccine specifically for monkeypox, but the JYNNEOS shot for smallpox may be effective since the viruses are related.
+Vaccines for mpox are currently managed by L.A County, which works with federal health agencies to access doses and determine who's eligible.
+There is no vaccine specifically for mpox, but the JYNNEOS shot for smallpox may be effective since the viruses are related.

 At this time, L.A.
 County is in the process of getting more doses of the vaccine so they can get the shot to more people who may be at heightened risk of getting sick.
 Not everyone is eligible for the vaccine, and supplies are limited, but the shot is available for those who meet these criteria.